gonmart/myTutos/testGroup/README.md

 =========================

 ## Overview
+This app is to test the grouping code

 ## License

-Random App Name20484 is released under the MIT license.
+Testing Grouping is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK